requiremind/requiremind.github.io/source/_posts/2013-05-19-linux-command-line-tips-become-a-master.md

     cd

-> Good, and if I want to move back a folder
+> Good, and if I want to move up one directory

     cd ..